systemsvanguard/colortool/README.md

 ## Steps to Install
 - No special steps.
-Uses a CDN so Internet access is require.
+Uses a CDN so Internet access is required.
 - git clone https://github.com/systemsvanguard/colortool.git
 - cd colortool
 - Any web server will do , or simply run from folder.